Lead in Cosmetics

 - Guidance for Industry: Lead in Cosmetic Lip Products and Externally Applied Cosmetics: Recommended Maximum Level

 Under the law, coal-tar hair dyes don’t need FDA approval, unlike color additives in general.
 But hair dyes from plant or mineral sources do.

 In 1980, lead acetate was permanently listed as safe for use as a color additive in cosmetics intended for coloring hair on the scalp (“progressive” hair dyes).
 However, in 2017, FDA received a color additive petition requesting that the FDA repeal the lead acetate listing due to safety concerns.
 After reviewing the available data, the FDA concluded that these data no longer support the safe use of lead acetate as a color additive in hair dyes.
+This amendment was based on FDA’s determination that the available information no longer demonstrates a “reasonable certainty of no harm” – the safety standard for a color additive used in cosmetics – rather than on a determination that lead acetate in cosmetics intended for coloring the hair on the scalp has been shown to cause harm under the conditions of use set forth in 21 CFR 73.2396.
 On October 30, 2018, the FDA published a final rule to amend the color additive regulations to no longer provide for the use of lead acetate as a color additive.
 On April 1, 2019, the final rule was stayed because the agency received objections to its decision and a public hearing was requested within the allowable timeframe.
 The agency has reviewed the objections and has determined that they did not raise issues of material fact.
-As of XX September, 2021, lead acetate will not be allowed as a color additive in “progressive” hair dyes.
-Manufacturers will have 12 months to deplete their current stock of hair dye products containing lead acetate and reformulate their products.
+As of January 6, 2022, lead acetate is no longer allowed as a color additive in “progressive” hair dyes.
+We intend to exercise enforcement discretion for 12 months following the effective date to provide industry with the opportunity to deplete their current stock and reformulate their hair dye products containing lead acetate.